amandagibson/atm-challenge/README.md

 = Rspec
--initialize done
+- initialize Done
--set up done
+- set up Done

 As a user